kemitchell/npm-authors-contributors/README.md

 2. The path of the package to check.

-3. An error-first callback that yields an array of objects, one per author and contributor.
+3. An error-first callback that yields an array of objects, one per author and contributor, with optional `name`, `url`, and `email` properties.